Condition Analysis

 3

-- If you do visit today, test friction carefully on low-level holds before committing to any route, and avoid the upper left section under the tree canopy entirely.
+- If visiting tomorrow afternoon or June 15, visually inspect the rock surface and test friction on lower holds before committing — avoid the upper left section near the tree canopy.

 Do Not Climb